fbpx

 • Asian Pacific people originating from the Pacific Islands, China, Taiwan, Korea, Japan, Thailand, Indonesia, Singapore, or the Philippines

-These groups are eligible to apply for a Minority-owned business if they contribute at least 51% towards acquiring ownership.
+These groups can apply for a Minority-owned business if they contribute at least 51% towards acquiring ownership.

 For veteran-owned business certification, the business should satisfy the following two conditions: